precice/aste/docs/README.md

 - `precice-aste-partition`: python tool to partition a single mesh file into several ones for parallel runs
 - `precice-aste-join`: python tool to join several mesh files into a single mesh file for parallel runs.

-All ASTE tools are executed from the command line and running a particular executbale with `--help` prints a complete list of available command line arguments and their meaning.
+All ASTE tools are executed from the command line and running a particular executable with `--help` prints a complete list of available command line arguments and their meaning.
 There is also an ASTE tutorial [in the preCICE tutorials](https://precice.org/tutorials-aste-turbine.html).

 The following subsections explain each part of ASTE more in detail.
 All ASTE modules have thwe following three command line arguments in common